 - With proper treatment, including detox and professional inpatient and outpatient treatment programs, full recovery from morphine addiction can be achieved

-If you or a loved one struggle with morphine addiction, contact The Recovery Village Palm Beach to speak with a representative who can guide you through the initial steps of getting addiction treatment.
+If you or a loved one struggle with morphine addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative who can guide you through the initial steps of getting addiction treatment.
 You deserve a healthier future, call today.

 National Institute on Drug Abuse.
 “The Neurobiology of Drug Addiction” January, 2007.
 Accessed July 11, 2019.